unicode-org/icu/docs/processes/cldr-icu.md

     you will need to update `icu4c/test/testdata/structLocale.txt` (otherwise `/tsutil/cldrtest/TestLocaleStructure` may fail).

-## 10 Running ICU4C tests in exhaustive mode.
+## 10 Running ICU4C tests in exhaustive mode

-Exhautive tests should always be run for a CLDR-ICU integration PR before it is merged.
+Exhaustive tests should always be run for a CLDR-ICU integration PR before it is merged.
 Once you have a PR, you can do this for both C and J as part of the pre-merge CI tests by manually running a workflow (the exhaustive tests are not run automatically on every PR).
 See [Continuous Integration / Exhaustive Tests](../userguide/dev/ci.md#exhaustive-tests).